tad-mctc/tad-multicharge/README.rst

     print(qat)
     # tensor([-0.8347, -0.8347,  0.2731,  0.2886,  0.2731,  0.2731,  0.2886,  0.2731])

-The next example shows the calculation of dispersion energies for a batch of structures.
+The next example shows the calculation of the electrostatic energy with a simpler API for a batch of structures.

 .. code:: python